anaisberg/kumo-articles/blog-posts/understand-sso-login/understand-sso-login.md

 1. **Simplified Access Management:** administrators can define user permissions centrally and apply them across multiple accounts, making it easier to grant or revoke access as needed.
 2. **Centralized User Management**: administrators can manage user identities, roles, and permissions from a single location, making it efficient to handle user onboarding, offboarding, and role changes.
-3. **Integration with Identity Providers:** it allows organizations to leverage their existing identity systems and enable users to log in using their familiar corporate credentials.
+3. **Integration with Identity Providers (IdP):** it allows organizations to leverage their existing identity systems and enable users to log in using their familiar corporate credentials.
 (IdP: Microsoft Active Directory, Okta, Azure Active Directory, …).
 4. **Single Sign-On Experience:** once authenticated with their organization's IdP, users can access various AWS accounts and applications without needing to re-enter credentials, improving productivity and reducing authentication fatigue.
 5. **Increased Security:** reduces the risk of password-related issues.
 Users don't need to remember multiple passwords, reducing the likelihood of weak or reused passwords.
 Centralized access management also ensures the consistent application of security policies and allows for easier auditing and monitoring of user activity.